z-shell/.github/actions/commit/README.md

       - name: "🆗 Commit"
         uses: z-shell/.github/actions/commit@main
         #  with:
-        #    commitMessage: - Optional.
-Git Commit Message.
+        #    commitMessage: Git Commit Message.
 Defaults to "Regenerate build artifacts."
+[Optional]
-        #    workDir: - Optional.
-To specify a directory other than the repository root to check for changed files.
+        #    workDir: To specify a directory other than the repository root to check for changed files [Optional]
+        #    commitUserEmail: User email for the commit message [Optional]
+        #    commitUserName: User name for the commit message [Optional]
 ```